How many hours are usually included in the day?

 How long will it take to record my album?

 No way to know.
-A well-rehearsed band can lay down most of the basic tracks for an album in 3 days.
+A well-rehearsed band can lay down most of the basic tracks pretty fast.
 Overdubs can take anywhere from one to seven days depending on the amount of work and each bands particular preferences.
+Drum tracking and editing usually take 1-2 days.

 As for mixing, budget at least three hours per song.
 However, the length of time it takes to record an album really depends what each individual band is looking for.
 Many of our better songwriter/band projects have taken ten to fourteen days to complete the album.
 Some projects go faster.
 If this is your first time recording, it is best to go ahead and add time to your estimates for completion of your album.